Running back tracker

 Carry Split

 A true RB1 label should wait for game usage.
-Until then, the page tracks a likely lead option plus rotation pressure.
+Until then, the page tracks an open competition rather than a declared order.

 Pass Protection